ejolly/pymer4/docs/categorical.rst

 1. Dummy-coded factor levels (treatment contrasts) in which each model term is the difference between a factor level and a selected reference level
 2. Orthogonal polynomial contrasts in which each model term is a polynomial contrast across factor levels (e.g. linear, quadratic, cubic, etc)
-3. Custom contrasts for each level of a factor, which should be provide in the manner by R.
+3. Custom contrasts for each level of a factor, which should be provide in the manner expected by R.

 To make re-parameterizing models easier, factor codings are passed as an argument to a model's :code:`fit` method.
 This obviates the need for adjusting data-frame properties as in R.